I'm Kristen! Your Business Mermaid

-I am driven by my passion to help women-owned businesses thrive in an online culture that rewards hustle and “hard work.”
+I am driven by my passion to help female-owned businesses thrive in an online culture that rewards hustle and “hard work.”

 I know it’s possible to have a thriving business that aligns with us (and celebrates emotion and connection) without putting us on the path to burnout.

-There are ways we can work together and break through the systems of oppression.
+There are ways we can work together and create social change to have an impact.

-But of course there’s more to it than that.
-It has been quite a journey to get to where I am today (one I’m actually writing about right now - the book is scheduled to be published September 2023).
+But of course, there’s more to it than that.
+It has been quite a journey to get to where I am today (one I’m actually writing about right now - the book is scheduled to be published in September 2023).